-Port Used to Communicate With: 5000 - Or a custom port for your deployment OpenStack controller node 8774 - Or a custom port for your deployment OpenStack Nova service 8776 - Or a custom port for your deployment OpenStack Cinder service
+Port Used to Communicate With 5000 - Or a custom port for your deployment OpenStack controller node 8774 - Or a custom port for your deployment OpenStack Nova service 8776 - Or a custom port for your deployment OpenStack Cinder service

 Use the following steps to configure your agent gateway in OpenStack.
-In this example, OpenStack is configured to listen on the default ports (listed in Table 4), and the agent gateway name is example gateway1:
+In this example, OpenStack is configured to listen on the default ports, and the agent gateway name is example_gateway1

-- Identify the gateway host by opening the /etc/opt/opsware/agent/opswgw.args file from the OpenStack server. - On the gateway host, open the /etc/opt/opsware/example\gateway1/opswgw.custom file. - c Add the following new lines:
+- a.
+Identify the gateway host by opening the /etc/opt/opsware/agent/opswgw.args file from the OpenStack server. - b.
+On the gateway host, open the /etc/opt/opsware/example_gateway1/opswgw.custom file. - c.
+Add the following new lines: